-The student will be trained in the high level use of satellite remote sensing data for environmental monitoring applications, specifically the identification of sources of dust emissions, quantification of atmospheric aerosol loading and dust transport pathways.
+The student will be trained in the high-level use of satellite remote sensing data and GIS for environmental monitoring applications, specifically the identification of sources of dust emissions, quantification of atmospheric aerosol loading and dust transport pathways.
 They will be supported to develop expertise in quality control of satellite data and the wider use of diverse secondary data sources (e.g. meteorological and climate reanalysis data).
 The student will receive training in the use of industry-standard remote sensing software and geospatial data analysis platforms and techniques.

 Partners and collaboration